 To the untrained eye it looks like a bucket of bolts with aftermarket wheels, but upon closer inspection, the solid foundation of a Las Vegas, Nevada sourced early 3rd-gen Trans Am was perfect for what we wanted.
 Plus, it’s awesome knowing that we don’t have to worry about stone chips and debris from the track hurting a show-quality paint job.

-Under the hood, is a SDPC-built 416 LS3 with 10.5 comparison, a BTR Racing boost-loving camshaft and a set of BluePrint Engines cylinder heads.
+Under the hood, is a SDPC-built 416 LS3 with 10.5 compression, a BTR Racing boost-loving camshaft and a set of BluePrint Engines cylinder heads.
 You can find more about the engine in the link HERE.
 On top of the forged stroker, is a Magnuson Superchargers TVS2300 cranking out 10-psi. — more on that in a later installment.

 Although we originally had Pittsburgh-based FJ Performance work out a few bugs in our setup early on, resulting in 660hp to the rear tires, the car suffered some drivability issues.
 That wasn’t the fault of FJP in any way, rather than with a hidden wiring issue on our end.
 Since we were under an incredibly tight deadline, we couldn’t take the time to get it 100% at the time.